JasonTanz/Grocery-Ecommerce/backend/README.md

-Grocery Ecommerce that is built using NodeJS(NestJS), GraphQL, PostgreSQL & Sequelize
+Grocery Ecommerce that is built using NodeJS(NestJS), GraphQL, PostgreSQL & Sequelize.
-## Include a .env
+## Include a .env files at the root directory
 ```
 DB_DEV_USER=
 DB_DEV_PASSWORD=